KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: Conclusions

 \section{Conclusions}

-This work presents KinesCeTI, a modular force feedback glove with flexibility in both its thimble attachment system and its actuation capabilities.
-The glove integrates a bidirectional tendon routing system and a structure adaptable to different hands, enabling the implementation of external actuation modules.
-Two mechanisms were developed: a ratchet–pawl brake and a novel one-way clutch, first introduced in this work.
-The system was evaluated in three user studies, confirming ergonomics across hand sizes, functional operation of both mechanisms, the ability to manipulate real and virtual objects and the feasibility of rendering variable impedance.
+This work presents KinesCeTI, a modular and portable force feedback glove designed as a flexible research platform.
+It integrates an adaptive linkage structure, bidirectional tendon routing, and interchangeable thimble and actuation modules, enabling the exploration of multiple force feedback modalities.
+Two mechanisms were developed: a ratchet–pawl brake and a novel one-way clutch, first presented in this work.